Vivek Sharma: Career

 Vivek Sharma's good command over languages specially Hindi became a big help for actors and he became integral part of their journey.

 In a very short span of time he became part of 25 films.
-Directed Manny ads.
+Directed many ads.
 Launch ad for Santro car was his big achievement as it was produced by his own banner Filmzone Creations LLP known as Filmzone.